Sierra Nevada chooses ULA's Vulcan to launch space station supply runs

-SEATTLE (Reuters) - Sierra Nevada Corp, a privately owned defense contractor with spaceflight ambitions, said on Wednesday it picked United Launch Alliance's Vulcan rocket to launch its Dream Chaser space plane on cargo missions to the International Space Station.
+SAN FRANCISCO/WASHINGTON (Reuters) - Sierra Nevada Corp, a privately owned defence contractor with spaceflight ambitions, said on Wednesday it picked United Launch Alliance's Vulcan rocket to launch its Dream Chaser space plane on cargo missions to the International Space Station.

 Sierra Nevada Corp (SNC) is one of three companies hired by NASA, the U.S. space agency, to re-supply the orbiting research laboratory under a $14 billion overall award that guarantees each company a minimum of six flights between 2019 and 2024.

-The other companies are Elon Musk's Space Exploration Technologies Corp, known as SpaceX, and Northrop Grumman.
+The other companies are Elon Musk's Space Exploration Technologies Corp, known as SpaceX, and Northrop Grumman <NOC.N>.

-SNC's Dream Chaser, which resembles the long-retired Space Shuttle, is slated to blast off from Florida's Cape Canaveral in late 2021 aboard a Vulcan Centaur rocket being built by United Launch Alliance - a joint venture of Boeing Co and Lockheed Martin Corp.
-Dream Chaser will land like a conventional airplane at Florida's Kennedy Space Center, though Sierra Nevada says it is has been developed to land on conventional airport runways.
+SNC's Dream Chaser, which resembles the long-retired Space Shuttle, is slated to blast off from Florida's Cape Canaveral in late 2021 aboard a Vulcan Centaur rocket being built by United Launch Alliance - a joint venture of Boeing Co <BA.N> and Lockheed Martin Corp <LMT.N>.
+Dream Chaser will land like a conventional airplane at Florida's Kennedy Space Centre, though Sierra Nevada says it is has been developed to land on conventional airport runways.

 The Dream Chaser will be capable of delivering 12,000 pounds of food, water, science experiments and other cargo to the space station, the company said.